umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/backoffice/login.md

 ## Greeting

 The login screen features a greeting text: The "Welcome" headline.
-You can personalize this by overriding the existing language translation keys.
+This can be personalized by overriding the existing language translation keys.

 To do this, register a 'localization' manifest for the default language of your Umbraco site, (usually en-US) to override the greetings.